ngs-doo/TemplaterExamples/Intermediate/Formulas/Readme.md

 On flushing Templater will go though all remaining `[[equals]]` tags and convert them into formulas.
 Since Excel doesn't allow [[tag]] or {{tag}} expressions inside formula, this is a workaround for changing text into formula.

+### Merge cell stretching

+Merge cell require at least two cells to be defined.
+Therefore template contains tag `[[groups.description]]` across two cells so that it's not duplicated on resize, but rather stretched.